-According to a 2018 GOBankingRates survey, people’s savings accounts are not looking good, with some millennials having $0 in savings.
+According to recent GOBankingRates survey, 69% of Americans have less than $1,000 in savings.
 After reading that, I realized that I am definitely in the minority with my money-saving mindset and take saving a lot more seriously than most.
 At 34 years young, I want it all but I don’t want to spend it all.
 I enjoy the “now,” but I also love preparing for the future, whether it be for a house, a trip, a family or just a rainy day of online splurging.
-And, because of that, I spend more time saving — 50 percent of my income, to be exact.
+And, because of that, I spend more time saving — 50% of my income, to be exact.

 Whether someone’s salary is $30,000 or $300,000 — I’ve been a saver since my mid-20s and know both ends of the salary spectrum — the logistics remain the same.
 And, over the past 10 years, I’ve gotten myself into habits that have helped me manage my hefty savings along the way.

 I work extremely hard and if I can’t reap the fruits of my labor then what’s the point?
 I know so many people who love saving but are afraid of spending; and although saving is amazing, spending is what makes my life enjoyable, so I never deprive myself of things that I want.

 With that said, when I want something pricey, I tell myself to think about it for a week.
 If I truly feel, after that week ends, that I want it and I need it, then I get it — but while knowing whether or not I should buy it based on what I’ve spent thus far.
 With apps like Mint, I can track what I spend, so I know if I can buy the new dress I want or take an extra vacation.
 I play a bit of a mind game to keep things interesting and set goals so I can attain (purchase) certain things that I want.
 If I don’t meet those goals, I am not allowed to purchase them, and vice versa.